meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ### Conclusion

-The module's rationale, subcomponents, and elements were elaborated.
-Photos outlining details of the stages of the manufacturing process are provided.
-The Agrofelis motors hub driver module's source code files, schematics, instructions, and printouts have all been documented.
+The rational of the module, its sub components and their elements were elaborated.
+Photos outlining details of the different phases of the manufacturing process are provided.
+Source code files, schematics, instructions and printouts to reconstruct the Agrofelis motors hub driver module have been documented.

 ![motors_hub_driver_real2.jpg](_figures/motors_hub_driver_real2.jpg)